-Craving bacon without, well, the actual bacon?
-This Actually Tasty AND Healthy Tofu Bacon has all the salty, umami, flavors of bacon but uses tofu!
-If you’re a tofu skeptic, I’m confident that this veggie bacon will change your mind.
-Made by using a super simple marinade, this comes together super easily and is about to be your new favorite protein-packed Caesar Salad or sandwich addition!
+This Actually Tasty AND Healthy Tofu Bacon has all the salty, umami flavors of bacon and is crispy, but uses extra firm tofu!
+Made by using a super simple marinade of soy sauce, maple syrup, and liquid smoke, and only takes 15 minutes of active cooking time, it’s about to be your new favorite protein-packed Healthy Vegan Caesar Salad or sandwich addition!

-And as a Dietitian, I’m all about making quick and easy protein options that you actually enjoy, which is why I’m on such a Tofu Kick!
-If you haven’t noticed, I’ve also been loving my 30-Minute Teriyaki Tofu Stir Fry and Apple Radicchio Salad with Rosemary Thyme Tofu.
+And as a Registered Dietitian, I’m all about making quick and easy protein options that you actually enjoy, which is why I share so many delicious tofu recipes!
+And since I’m kind of the queen of tofu (like, hello, have you tried my 30-Minute Teriyaki Tofu Stir Fry?!) making an easy homemade vegan bacon was kinda a no-brainer!

 - The mixture of sweet, smoky flavor is the perfect balance for this vegan bacon

-- Because tofu is the base, we get a great amount of protein, at about 14g per serving!
+- Because tofu is the base, we get a great amount of protein, at about 15g per serving!

-- We cook the tofu bacon until it’s niiiiice and crispy, meaning it has an amazing texture.
+- We cook the tofu bacon until it’s niiiiice and crispy, meaning it has an amazing texture that’s SO good, especially on my 20-Minute Dairy Free Caesar Pasta Salad!

 This veggie bacon comes together with just a few simple ingredients for the marinade and sliced tofu!